ktorn/completium-landing/docs/templates/template18.md

 * the _raffle key_ cannot be simply stored in the contract.
 * the _raffle key_ cannot be a secret that only the admin knows (for the reason above), and that the admin would pass to the contract when it is time to announce the winner.
 Indeed, the admin could disappear, and no winner would ever be announced.

 For the admin not to be the only one to know the key, each player must possess a part of the key (called here _partial key_), such that the raffle key is the sum of each player's partial key.
-For the player's partial key not to be known by the other players, it must be encrpypted by the player.
-However, it must also be possible for anyone to know any player's partial key when it is time to declare the winning ticket.
-Otherwise one player could decide to block the game by not decrypting its key.
+For the player's partial key not to be known by the other players, it must be _encrpypted_ by the player.
+When it comes to selecting the winning ticket, the user is required to _reveal_ its key for the contract to compute the raffle key.

+Moreover, the contract offers the possiblity for anyone to reveal a player's key.
+This feature may be required when the reveal operation is critical to the process: for example in a voting process, it is important to take all votes into account, even votes from users who didn't/couldn't reveal their key.
+A reward is sent to an account that reveals a key.

 The [timelock](https://tezos.gitlab.io/alpha/timelock.html?highlight=timelock) encryption feature of the Michelson `chest` data type provides the required property: a _timelocked_ value is encrypted strongly enough that even the most powerful computer will take more than a certain amount of time to crack it, but weakly enough that given a bit more time, any decent computer will manage to crack it.
 That is to say that, beyond a certain amount of time, the value may be considered public.

-This means that if a player doesn't reveal the value of its partial _raffle key_ when expected, someone else could run the necessary computation to unlock it.
-The current contract sends a reward for the work of revealing a player's key.

 ## Chest value
 In the [raffle test example](https://gitlab.com/completium/archetype-raffle/-/blob/main/tests/00-test.js), the _chest time_ parameter imposed by the contract is `10000000`.